Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 References

-[1] What is Microsoft Fabric – Microsoft Fabric | Microsoft Learn: https://learn.microsoft.com/en-us/fabric/fundamentals/microsoft-fabric-overview
+1. What is Microsoft Fabric – Microsoft Learn

-[2] OneLake, the OneDrive for data – Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/onelake/onelake-overview
+2. OneLake, the OneDrive for data

-[3] Microsoft Fabric – Pricing | Microsoft Azure: https://azure.microsoft.com/en-us/pricing/details/microsoft-fabric/
+3. Microsoft Fabric – Pricing

-[4] Governance and compliance in Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/governance/governance-compliance-overview
+4. Governance and compliance in Microsoft Fabric

-[5] Permission model – Microsoft Fabric | Microsoft Learn: https://learn.microsoft.com/en-us/fabric/security/permission-model
+5. Permission model – Microsoft Fabric

-[7] What Is Fabric Data Warehouse? – Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/data-warehouse/data-warehousing
+7. What Is Fabric Data Warehouse?

-[8] Real-Time Intelligence documentation in Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/real-time-intelligence/
+8. Real-Time Intelligence documentation

-[10] What is Fabric Activator? – Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/real-time-intelligence/data-activator/activator-introduction
+10. What is Fabric Activator?

-[12] OneLake security overview – Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/onelake/security/get-started-security
+12. OneLake security overview

-[15] Overview of Copilot in Fabric – Microsoft Fabric: https://learn.microsoft.com/en-us/fabric/fundamentals/copilot-fabric-overview
+15. Overview of Copilot in Fabric

-[16] Unify data sources with OneLake shortcuts: https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts
+16. Unify data sources with OneLake shortcuts

 Code Signing in Professional Software